bellagracefinck/trend_cycle/README.md

 The prevalence metric is then calculated as $prevalence = consistency - \frac{1}{\sqrt{collections}}$.

 The *class* variable is a class assignment by percentile of prevalence score.
-Classes range from 0 to 5 and the 0-20, 20-40th, 40-60th, 60-80th, 80-90th, and 90-100th percentiles, respectively.
+Classes range from 0 to 5 and the 0-20, 20-40th, 40-60th, 60-80th, 80-90th, and 90-94th, anf 95-100th percentiles, respectively.

 ### Analysis techniques
 #### Trend cycle analysis